26 November 2018

 The grand opening of the monument honoring Catherine the Great in Odessa, Russia in 1900.
 Source: WikiCommons.

-The moument honoring Catherine the Great in Odessa, Ukraine as it stands today.
+The monument honoring Catherine the Great in Odesa, Ukraine as it stood in 2017.

 Photo by Dennis Bender, May 2017.